biicode/docs/advanced-features.rst

 Advanced features
 =================

+This section describes some advanced functionalities provided by biicode.
+Using these features, you will able to have a better control of your projects, defining **virtual resources**, defining advanced **compilation rules**, or even taking deeper control of the way your **dependencies** are found and retrieved.

 Virtual resources
 -----------------

+Virtual resources are those whose actual implementation depends on the current compilation platform, or any other conditions you may want to specify.
+These conditions are specified in a special ``virtual.bii`` file, for every block, using simple python code.

-Imagine you want different code to be compiled or executed depending on whether you are in a production or testing environment, Windows or Linux or compiler version.
-This is possible with virtual resources.
+Imagine you want different code to be compiled or executed depending on different conditions, like whether you are in a production or a testing environment, Windows or Linux platforms, or even the compiler version.
+This is possible making use of **virtual resources**.

-So, let's say you have this main.cpp and you have two versions of sphere.h and its implementation under a couple of files called "test" and "development".
+So, let's say you have this ``main.cpp`` and two different versions of ``sphere.h`` and its corresponding implementation file ``sphere.cpp``, under two separate folders called ``test`` and ``development``.

 .. code-block:: cpp
 	:linenos:

+	#include "sphere.h"

 	using namespace std;
 	int main() {